KnpLabs/DictionaryBundle/README.md

 ### Validation constraint

 You can also use the constraint for validation.
-The `value` have to be set.
+The `value` has to be set.

 ```php
 use Knp\DictionaryBundle\Validator\Constraints\Dictionary;